msiemsen/msiemsen.github.io/classes.md

 ## cancelled

-Date: Saturday, May 16, 7:30 to 12:00 noon
+Date: Saturday, May 22, 7:30 to 12:00 noon

 Where: The National Guard Armory, 3050 HWY 316 (Redwing Blvd.)
 Hastings Minnesota, 55033.

-Cost: You must be a member.
-I believe they waive the $16 entry fee when you join at the door for $25.
+Cost:  $10 entry fee.
+You must be a member.
+You can join at the door for $25I believe.
 There are 3 meets a year.

 Description: MWTCA tool meets are a great place to shop for tools and visit with like minded people.
 I will be there demonstrating.
 Bring a few tools to sell, buy tools, view tool displays.
-Trading starts at 8:30.
+Registration starts at 7:30, Trading starts at 8:30. **Social distancing and masks required.**

 ## Build a Nicholson Workbench